sulu/sulu-docs/book/localization.rst

 ``de-ch``, whereby ``en-us`` and ``en-gb`` are falling back to ``en``, and ``de-de``, ``de-at`` and ``de-ch`` are falling back to ``de``.

 After adding localizations in the webspace, note that you need to run

 .. code-block:: bash

     php bin/adminconsole sulu:document:initialize

 This will re-initialize the PHPCR content tree, setting up the new locale for accepting new content.
+Afterwards nobody will have any permissions on this locale, so make sure that you add this permission in the permissions tab of the contacts.

 Adding custom localizations
 ---------------------------

 There is another possibility for adding non webspace related localizations.
 More details can be found in :doc:`../cookbook/localization-provider`

 Usage of localizations
 ----------------------